csound/manual/docs/reference/opcodesReference.md

 [MixerSend](../opcodes/mixersend.md) - Mixes an arate signal into a channel of a buss.<br>
 [MixerSetLevel](../opcodes/mixersetlevel.md) - Sets the level at which signals from the send are added to the buss.<br>
 [MixerSetLevel_i](../opcodes/mixersetlevel_i.md) - Sets the level at which signals from the send are added to the buss.<br>
-[OSCbundle](../opcodes/OSCbundle.md) - Sends data to other processes using the OSC protocol by packing messages in a bundle.<br>
-[OSCcount](../opcodes/OSCcount.md) - Gives the Count of OSC messages currently unread but received by the current listeners.<br>
-[OSCinitM](../opcodes/OSCinitM.md) - Start a multicast listening process to a particular port, which can be used by OSClisten.<br>
-[OSCinit](../opcodes/OSCinit.md) - Start a listening process for OSC messages to a particular port.<br>
-[OSClisten](../opcodes/OSClisten.md) - Listen for OSC messages to a particular path, either from a custom-defined OSC server or from the Csound UDP server.<br>
-[OSCraw](../opcodes/OSCraw.md) - Listen for all OSC messages at a given port.<br>
-[OSCsend](../opcodes/OSCsend.md) - Sends data to other listening processes using the OSC protocol.<br>
 [S](../opcodes/ops.md) - Returns a string containg the numeric value of its argument.<br>
 [\#](../opcodes/opnonequiv.md) - Bitwise NON EQUIVALENCE operator.<br>
 [a](../opcodes/opa.md) - Converts a k-sig or k-array parameter to an a-sig output.<br>